 Laura Laffrado (1993), Ph.D., SUNY/Buffalo, Professor.
 A specialist in early US literatures and cultures, her most recent book is Uncommon Women: Gender and Representation in Nineteenth-Century US Women’s Writing.
 Her essays on gender and genre have appeared in a/b: Auto/Biography Studies, ESQ, Legacy, LEAR: Literature in the Early Republic, Studies in Eighteenth-Century Culture, and other journals and collections.

-Christopher Loar (2013), Ph.D., University of California, Los Angeles, Assistant Professor.
+Christopher Loar (2013), Ph.D., University of California, Los Angeles, Associate Professor and Director of Graduate Programs.
 His research and teaching interests include the literature of the long eighteenth-century from both Britian and the Americas; critical theory; political philosophy; gender studies; imperialism; and eighteenth-century science writing.
 His essays have appeared in Eighteenth-Century Studies, Genders, Studies in English Literature, and Eighteenth-Century Fiction.
 His first book is entitled Political Magic: British Fictions of Savagery and Sovereignty, 1650-1750 (Fordham, 2014).